White dog wearing protective goggles during ESWT shockwave therapy session

 Shockwave therapy can also be beneficial in managing the pain of arthritis.
 Studies have demonstrated positive results in joint range of motion and peak vertical force in dogs with knee, hip, and elbow arthritis.

-For more information or to schedule an appointment, please contact Alpha Animal Rehabilitation and Fitness at (908) 454-2273.
+For more information or to schedule an appointment, please contact Alpha Animal Rehab & Fitness at (908) 454-2273.